gabrielmouallem/space-route-planning-system/README.md

 #### 1. Introduction

 The Space Route Planning System is designed to assist astronauts in planning interplanetary trips, simulating fuel requirements, and identifying refueling points.
-The application is built using React and Next.js, styled with Tailwind CSS, and supports multiple languages through react-i18next.
+The application is built using React and Next.js, styled with Tailwind CSS, and supports multiple languages through a custom i18n system.

 ![Space Route Planning System UI](space-route-planning-system-ui.png)